MarkOmelyanenko/SnackMachine/README.md

 ## What you need for the correct operation of the program
 * You need to connect to MySQL (I used the DB Navigator plugin)
 * Everything else will be installed by maven
+* Just run the code.
+Creating tables is spelled out in the code :)

 ## What did I use in the project?
 * Java 8